 Property and equipment, net, are stated at cost less accumulated depreciation.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, which ranges from three to seven years for machinery and equipment, computer software, and furniture and fixtures.
-Buildings are depreciated over an estimated useful live of 30 years and building improvements are depreciated over estimated useful lives of 15 years.
+Buildings are depreciated over an estimated useful life of 30 years and building improvements are depreciated over estimated useful lives of 15 years.
+Leasehold improvements are depreciated using the shorter of the remaining lease term or the estimated useful life of the asset.